nahuegallinoti/lungo-token-nft/README.md

   #NOTE: Actually the project is configured for deploy contracts on local network. (port 8545)

-4. Go to 'market-frontend' folder and open 'index.html' file
+4. Go to 'market-frontend' folder and open 'index.html' file with an editor text

   #NOTE: Make sure to replace the following variables in 'blockchain_stuff.js' file: